 Fall or spring.
 Credits to be arranged.
 S-U grades optional.
 Division faculty.
-For advanced independent study by an individual or group of students who want to study a field of nutritional sciences not otherwise provided through course work in the division or elsewhere at the university.
+For advanced independent study by an individual student or for study on an experimental basis with a group of students in a field of nutritional sciences not otherwise provided through course work in the division or elsewhere at the university.
 Students prepare a description of the study they want to undertake on a form to be signed by the instructor directing the study and the associate director for academic affairs.
-The form, available from the department office, is filed at course registration or within the change-of-registration period along with an add/drop slip in 145 MVR, College Registrar Office.
-To ensure review before the close of the course registration or change-ofregistration period, students should submit the special-studies form to the associate director for academic affairs as early as possible.
+The form, available from the Student Services Office, is filed at course registration or within the change-of-registration period.
+To ensure review before the close of the course registration or change-of-registration period, students should submit the special-studies form to the associate director for academic affairs as early as possible.